Faculty/Staff Shared Network Storage

 How can I request access to the Q:Drive or other departmental resources for my student employee?

 This form requests access for a KSC student worker whose job responsibility requires access to information located on the Q:Drive &/or for them to login with a unique profile to a faculty/staff workstation.

 Occasionally, hard drives on faculty and staff computers fail, files become corrupt or data is accidentally deleted from system.

 The Q:Drive is backed up every night.
 If a file is deleted and needs to be restored, the IT Group can restore that data up to the last backup.

 The user should fill out a Data Restore Request Form and submit it to the HelpDesk.

-If a KSC employee chooses not to use the P or Q drives to backup critical documents and suffers a hard drive failure, the employee’s department or School will be responsible for paying for data recovery.
+If a KSC employee chooses not to use OneDrive or Q:Drives to backup critical documents and suffers a hard drive failure, the employee’s department or School will be responsible for paying for data recovery.